 A separate small trial comparing different doses in 33 people with aMCI or early AD reported differential effects by ApoE genotype (Reger et al., 2008).

 Intranasal insulin appeared safe in a subsequent four-month course of 20 or 40 IUs of intranasal insulin or placebo given to a larger group of 104 people with aMCI or mild to moderate AD.
 Called SNIFF-120, this single-center study reported some preservation of cognition in younger participants and some preservation of function.
 The study reported no change in the CSF biomarkers between the groups, but some signals on subgroup analysis (Craft et al., 2012; Jul 2010 news story).
 Different responses by gender or ApoE genotype were also reported (Claxton et al., 2013).

 In September 2013, the Alzheimer's Disease Cooperative study began enrolling for Study of Nasal Insulin in the Fight Against Forgetfulness (SNIFF), a federally funded study that delivered 20 IU of insulin or placebo after breakfast and dinner to 240 people with either aMCI or early AD.
 The first 48 participants used the same insulin delivery device as had been used in the previous trial; the remaining 240 used a different one.
-After one year of treatment, there was no cognitive or functional difference between insulin and placebo groups in the main cohort of 240 patients who used one device.
-A smaller group of 48 who used another device did show slowing of worsening in the ADAS-COG-12 subscale and activities of daily living at one year (Craft et al., 2020).
+After one year of treatment, there was no cognitive or functional difference between insulin and placebo groups in the cohort of 240 who used the second delivery device.
+The smaller group of 48 who used the original device did show slowing of worsening in the ADAS-COG-12 subscale and activities of daily living at one year (Craft et al., 2020).
 A secondary analysis of MRI data from this smaller group found reduced accumulation of white-matter abnormalities in treated compared to placebo patients after one year (Kellar et al., 2021).
 Subsequent measurement of CSF markers of inflammation, immune function, and vascular integrity in these participants suggested that the observed clinical benefit correlated with changes consistent with anti-inflammatory properties of insulin (Kellar et al., 2022).